umyemri/notes/fit.md

 progression assumes no stalling, but that's pretty unreasonable.

-omad if will definitely make me reset a lot.
+omad IF will definitely make me reset a lot.

  | sqauts | deads | ohp | bench | row |
  | --- | --- | --- | --- | --- |